jmunixusers/presentations/welcome-to-vm.md

 ## Connecting to stu easily

 There will be times in your courses where you need to connect to stu (or other systems).
-To do this, open a terminal windown and type
+To do this, open a terminal window and type

 ```
 ssh EID@stu.cs.jmu.edu